 Shortly after her 2 year immunizations she had a “drop attack”.
-A couple weeks after that she had her first paralysis spell during a really horrible flu.
-Then another and another.
+She was walking and then just suddenly dropped to the ground for no apparent reason.
+A couple weeks after that, she had her first paralysis spell during a really horrible flu.
+Then the paralysis kept coming, episode after episode.
 They used to be far apart and lasted 1 to 2 1/2 weeks at a time.
-Now they occur every 2 weeks or more frequent, sometimes every day to every other day and last hours to days typically.
+Now they occur every 2 weeks or more frequent, sometimes every day to every other day and last hours to several days typically.
 Often the paralysis leaves her completely limp, like a newborn baby, unable to hold her head up.
 Other times it is not as severe.
-She often experiences nausea and vomiting with these episodes.
-She has been to the hospital over 30 times for paralysis, but has had more episodes than that.
-We have noticed increased frequency of these paralysis spells when she eats too much sugar/carbs, extreme temperature changes, fatigue or when she is coming down with an illness.
+She often experiences nausea and vomiting with these episodes, but she also has cyclic vomiting without episode.
+She has been to the hospital over 30 times for paralysis, but has had countless more episodes than that.
+We have noticed increased frequency of these paralysis spells when she eats too much sugar, extreme temperature changes, lights, sensory overload fatigue or when she is coming down with an illness.
 Often the cause is unknown.

 Everyday is a journey to an unexpected place with all these disorders, but when Violet smiles, it dissipates all your fears and fills you with love.